abalcs/Note-Taker/README.md

     This app was made with JavaScript and Node.js.
 It allows the user to create a create and delete notes using express and node.js

 ## Installation:
-    Anyone with js and node.js will be able to run this app on their text editor or terminal
+    Anyone with js and node.js will be able to run this app on their git bash or terminal

 ## Usage:
-    The app is used by coporate professionals that need to quickly and efficiently create and modify existing team structures to accurately display their reporting lines.
+    The app can be used by coporate professionals that need to quickly and efficiently create and modify existing team structures to accurately display their reporting lines.

 ## Contributing: